Before You Build Your Dream Home, You Need Permission from Your Town!

 Part of the process involves getting your house plans, which will be subject to these local building codes, approved by the local building department.
 Where does one begin?

-You must goes through a rigorous application process before obtaining a permit to build your house.
+You must go through a rigorous application process before obtaining a permit to build your house.

 Property and Blueprint Details